-An alarm beacon was set-up with the vibration monitors in order to alert Delta and the Site Supervisor in the case of an exceedance in real-time.
-If the alarm was triggered, Delta and the Site Supervisor would receive a text SMS and need to note the date and time, document the activity and consider implementing controls and work practices reviewed before re-commencing works.
+An alarm beacon was set-up with the vibration monitors in order to alert Delta and the Site Supervisor in the case of an exceedance (in real-time).
+If the alarm was triggered, Delta and the Site Supervisor would receive a text SMS and need to note the date, time and activity, then consider implementing controls and reviewing work practices before re-commencing works.